AI Resources

 I know it can feel like a blurry line at times between when AI can be used and when it can't.
 If you use AI for a reason not listed above, and you're not sure if it's an approved use or not, please don't hesitate to check in with me.
 You can email or stop by office hours for support.

-Faculty have a range of tools available to discourage the unethical usage of AI, including using:
+Faculty have a range of tools available to discourage the unethical usage of AI, including:

 - Canvas Quiz Logs to review quiz analytics, like how much time was spent on the exam.
 (For example, completing a 50 question exam in a couple minutes may indicate AI usage.)